JeffreyRStevens/cocoon/README.md

 The package name `{cocoon}` captures the main goal of transforming statistical inputs into nicely formatted outputs.
-This mirrors cocoons, which are the locations where caterpillars transform into beautiful adult insects.
-Cocoons are formally [defined](https://en.wikipedia.org/wiki/Pupa) as a silk case that the larvae of moths spin around their pupa.
-So cocoons are specific to moths and some other insects but not butterflies.
+This mirrors cocoons, which caterpillars build to transform into beautiful adult insects.
+Cocoons are formally [defined](https://en.wikipedia.org/wiki/Pupa) as a case that the larvae of moths spin around their pupa.
+So cocoons are cases built by moths and some other insects, whereas butterflies produce a chrysalis, which forms from their skin.

 ![](man/figures/moth_cocoons.png)